 The rate monotonic manager provides facilities to implement tasks which execute in a periodic fashion.
+Critically, it also gathers information about the execution of those periods and can provide important statistics to the user which can be used to analyze and tune the application.
 The directives provided by the rate monotonic manager are:

-- rtems.rate\monotonic\create Create a rate monotonic period - rtems.rate\monotonic\ident Get ID of a period - rtems.rate\monotonic\cancel Cancel a period - rtems.rate\monotonic\delete Delete a rate monotonic period - rtems.rate\monotonic\period Conclude current/Start next period - rtems.rate\monotonic\get\status Obtain status information on period
+- rtems.rate\monotonic\create Create a rate monotonic period - rtems.rate\monotonic\ident Get ID of a period - rtems.rate\monotonic\cancel Cancel a period - rtems.rate\monotonic\delete Delete a rate monotonic period - rtems.rate\monotonic\period Conclude current/Start next period - rtems.rate\monotonic\get\status Obtain status from a period - rtems.rate\monotonic\get\statistics Obtain statistics from a period - rtems.rate\monotonic\reset\statistics Reset statistics for a period - rtems.rate\monotonic\reset\all\statistics Reset statistics for all periods - rtems.rate\monotonic\report\statistics Print period statistics report